ARM-software/LLVM-embedded-toolchain-for-Arm/samples/README.md

-# Sample code for the LLVM Embedded Toolchain for Arm
+# Sample code for the LLVM Embedded Toolchain

-This directory contains sample code which demonstrates how to use the LLVM Embedded Toolchain for Arm.
+This directory contains sample code which demonstrates how to use the LLVM Embedded Toolchain.

 ## Directory structure